 Lots of schools have sixth forms.
 You can stay at your current school or move to a new one.
-Sixth forms tend to be smaller, and offer more teaching structure and student support than colleges.
+Sixth forms tend to be smaller, and can offer more teaching structure and student support than colleges.
+For more information on sixth forms in Wiltshire click here.

 Colleges are often larger and more informal than sixth forms, and they offer a wider variety of courses including apprenticeships, but they will expect you to be able to manage your own work and time effectively.